CholGen/bacpage-resources/Writerside/topics/De-novo-Assembly.md

         </note>
         <note>
             De novo assembly is much more computationally intensive than reference-based assembly.
-Depending on the number of samples you have and the speed of your computer, it's not uncommon for this command to take hours to complete.
+Depending on the number and size of samples you have, it's not uncommon for this command to take hours to complete.
         </note>
     </step>
 </procedure>

-This command will generate a annotated assembly in general feature format (gff) for each of your samples and place them in
+This command will generate an annotated assembly in generic feature format (GFF) for each of your samples and place them in <code><b>[project-path]</b>/results/assembly/<b>[sample]</b>.annotated.gff</code>.

-<code><b>[project-path]</b>/results/assembly/<b>[sample]</b>.annotated.gff</code>.
+> The [GFF](http://gmod.org/wiki/GFF3) file is a human-readable file which contains a section for the sequences of
+> the assembly in FASTA format, and a section containing the known genes that were found in the sequences of the
+> assembly.
+> Known genes are derived from the [UniProtKB](https://www.uniprot.org/uniprot/?query=reviewed:yes) database of
+> described Bacteria genes.
+> The GFF file can be used by most programs that take a FASTA file, or you can extract the FASTA section alone.

 An HTML report containing assembly and quality metrics for your samples can be found at
 <code><b>[project-path]</b>/results/reports/qc_report.html</code>.